Works

 PROJECT MENTEE: Julie Grose

-COMMUNITY GROUPS: Bright Horizons Didcot Day Nursery and Pre-School, Oxford Manor and Poppy Meadows
+COMMUNITY GROUPS: Bright Horizons Didcot Day Nursery and Pre-School, Oxford Manor, Poppy Meadows, TRAIN Youth Club, National Trust Saturday Club and Foundation Students from Abingdon and Witney College

-THANKS TO: Age UK Oxfordshire, Geocaching Oxfordshire, Dr Emma Gardner, National Trust, RAW, SOHA, MyVision, Williams Place, Teresa Atkinson Association University of Worcester, Alzheimer's Society, Lopemede Farm
+THANKS TO: Age UK Oxfordshire, Geocaching Oxfordshire, Dr Emma Gardner, RAW, SOHA, MyVision, Williams Place, Teresa Atkinson Association University of Worcester, Alzheimer's Society, Lopemede Farm

 (Photo and film credit: Emma Brown Photography)